Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Dingle Peninsula’s sweeping beauty and the Blasket Centre

-Discover the dramatic coastline of the Dingle Peninsula, boasting more archaeological monuments than any other landscape in Western Europe, and renowned for its cinematic beauty, as many Star Wars fans already know.
+The dramatic coastline of the Dingle Peninsula, boasts more archaeological monuments than any other landscape in Western Europe, and is renowned for its cinematic beauty, as many Star Wars fans already know.
 As you journey to Slea Head, the westernmost point of Europe, you’ll pass glittering coves, rugged mountains, and ancient Gaeltacht (Irish-speaking) communities dotted with beehive-like huts.

 Learn more about what life is like here when you visit the Blasket Centre, a heritage museum chronicling daily life on the nearby islands and on Dingle itself.
-Enjoy exhibits of artwork, architecture, vignettes, and videos before heading back to the ship for lunch.
-You’ll have an afternoon at leisure to continue your explorations of Dingle on your own.
+Enjoy exhibits of artwork, architecture, vignettes, and videos before heading back to the ship.

 Historic, bohemian Galway is considered Ireland’s music capital — it has the pubs, buskers, and concert venues to prove it!
 After breakfast, embark on a guided walk around the city’s charming medieval streets dotted with pubs, boutiques, and cafés.
 Walk along the Spanish Arch — a riverside remnant of the medieval walls — to the imposing Galway Cathedral.
 At the Hall of the Red Earl, you’ll learn about the ancient de Burgo family, one the infamous “Tribes of Galway,” whose further exploits are chronicled at the Galway City Museum.

 After lunch back on the ship, you can spend the rest of the day discovering this quintessentially-Irish city on your own, perhaps soaking up the local atmosphere by listening to street performers and browsing the Galway Market, the perfect entrée into local art, handicrafts, and street food.